Rogers CEO announces new protocols, investment in wake of major service outage | CBC News

 "I know that it is only through these actions that we can begin to restore your confidence in Rogers and earn back your trust," Staffieri said.

-The letter to customers comes two days after Rogers sent a letter to Canada's broadcasting regulator detailing the cause and immediate aftermath of the service outage — which started early on July 8 and for some customers lingered for days — that left millions of Canadians without cellphone and internet service.
+The letter to customers comes two days after a letter Rogers sent to Canada's broadcasting regulator was released detailing the cause and immediate aftermath of the service outage.

 Rogers told the Canadian Radio-television and Telecommunications Commission (CRTC) that coding from an update to its network deleted a routing filter that "allowed for all possible routes to the internet to pass through the routers," which flooded and overwhelmed the core network, causing it to stop processing internet traffic altogether.